MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-kioskbrowser.md

 <!-- BlockedUrls-Description-Begin -->
 <!-- Description-Source-DDF -->
 List of blocked website URLs (with wildcard support).
-This is used to configure blocked URLs kiosk browsers can not navigate to.
+This is used to configure blocked URLs kiosk browsers can't navigate to.
 <!-- BlockedUrls-Description-End -->

 <!-- BlockedUrls-Editable-Begin -->